joews/node-auth-example/README.md

 PKI is attempted first.
 If it succeeds, the user is authenticated.
 If it fails, HTTP basic authentiation is attempted.
 If that fails, a HTTP `401` is returned.

-A partially-implemented passport PKI strategy is included.
-It will soon be available as an NPM module.
+The [passport.js PKI strategy](https://github.com/jwhitfieldseed/passport-pki) is a work in progress.

 ## Authorisation
 Using [connect-roles](https://github.com/ForbesLindesay/connect-roles).